karlo-babic/karlo-babic.github.io/fiction/stories/hypersol-caves.md

 Even though today is the first day at my new job, everything I do feels deeply ingrained in me.
 It is as if my thoughts and actions have been flowing along the same paths an uncountable number of times.
 My mind feels like a primeval river, its bed deep and its channels rigid.

-The only moments when I feel less deterministic are within hyperspace’s virtual environments, which is strange because it is very broken today.
+The only moments when I feel less deterministic are within Hyperspace’s virtual environments, which is strange because it is very broken today.
 There, my thoughts can finally breathe as I explore this oddly alien and broken space.

 Throughout the day I receive multiple notifications filled with cryptic text.
 Something a machine might send to another machine, but far more alien.
-The sender information is strange too, as if the messages are coming from outside hyperspace itself.
+The sender information is strange too, as if the messages are coming from outside Hyperspace itself.

-I cannot make sense of what is happening in hyperspace using my portable, so I decide to look into it more deeply once I get home.
-Even though people spend most of their lives inside hyperspace, somebody still needs to clean up the mess.
+I cannot make sense of what is happening in Hyperspace using my portable, so I decide to look into it more deeply once I get home.
+Even though people spend most of their lives inside Hyperspace, somebody still needs to clean up the mess.
 I thought that by the year 3250 I would be working as a coder, but here I am.

 I am Tomas, but my friends call me Tom.
-This is the story of my last day as a janitor.
+This is the story of my last day as a janitor - a day that began 15,000 years ago.

 ## Hypernaut